Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 - Insert a LMA or ETT when practical and confirm placement with capnography
 	- Ventilate 10 times per minute once a definitive airway is in place without pausing for compressions and monitor using waveform capnography
 	- Verify ET position
-- *Give at least 20 mL of normal saline to flush any drugs administered and elevate the limb for 10-20 seconds to facilitate drug delivery to the central circulation*
+- *Give at least 20 mL of normal saline to flush any drugs administered and elevate the limb for 10-20 seconds to facilitate drug delivery to the central circulation* but **more practical to use a continuously running IV line than intermittent bolus flushing**
-- Establish a second IV line
+- Establish a second IV line or establish [[Intraosseous Access]]
 - Search and correct 4 Hs and 4Ts
 	- Consider bedside cardiac ultrasound during resuscitation to find potentially reversible causes
 	- **Hypoxaemia**: Deliver high-flow 100% oxygen and ensure ventilations create a visible rise and fall of both sides of the chest